The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 Vadodara

-Madhav Bagh – Royal Heritage Stay finished with Indian and modern design provides a cozy and boutique experience.
+Madhav Bagh – Royal Heritage Stay, finished with Indian and modern design, provides a cozy and boutique experience.

 Laxmi Vilas Palace